-From: Shervl Birkhead November 8, 2008 (well, started then . . .) - almost Christmas now

-22509 Jonnie Court, Gaithersburg, MD 20882-3422 USA catsmeouch@yahoo.com
+From: Sheryl Birkhead November 8, 2008 (well, started then . . .) - almost Christmas now 22509 Jonnie Court, Gaithersburg, MD 20882-3422 USA catsmeouch@yahoo.com

 I just got the magazine put out by the Best Friends shelter and they ran an article on a prosthesis for a mare they have.
-At the same time one of my non-juried veterinary surgery.
-It will be interesting to see where this leads - especially since the problems are different for small animals even if the joints are similar.
+At the same time one of my non-juried veterinary magazines ran a piece on interosseous implants as they are currently being used in veterinary surgery.
+It will be interesting to see where this leads especially since the problems are different for small animals even if the joints are similar.